vordimous/zilla-docs/src/reference/aws/create-server-certificate-acm.md

   --tags '[{"Key":"certificate-authority-arn", "Value":"arn:aws:acm-pca:us-east-1:...:certificate-authority/..."}, {"Key":"certificate-arn", "Value":"arn:aws:acm-pca:us-east-1:...:certificate-authority/.../certificate/..."}]'
 ```

-This secret can now be used by the Zilla Plus (Public MSK Proxy) to resolve private keys and their corresponding signed certificates to support custom TLS bootstrap server names.
+This secret can now be used by the Zilla Plus for Amazon MSK to resolve private keys and their corresponding signed certificates to support custom TLS bootstrap server names.

 ::: info
 Note the ARN of the newly created secret for the signed certificate's private key.
 :::

 ::: warning
 In the example above, private certificates are valid for `365 days`, so you will need to renew the certificate and update the secret value accordingly before expiration.
-The latest secret value and corresponding private certificate are obtained automatically upon restarting the MSK Proxy instance.
+The latest secret value and corresponding private certificate are obtained automatically upon restarting the Zilla proxy instance.
 :::